facebook/react/docs/docs/07-forms.md

 > Note:
 >
 > The `defaultValue` and `defaultChecked` props are only used during initial render.
 If you need to update the value in a subsequent render, you will need to use a [controlled component](#controlled-components).

+In addition to `checked`, `<input type="checkbox">` elements also support `indeterminate` and `defaultIndeterminate` props for simulating "tri-state" checkboxes.
+Like the the native property, the indeterminate value is _distinct_ from the `checked` value, but also toggled along with `checked` value changes.
+Use `defaultIndeterminate` in the same way as `defaultChecked` to set an initial value, and `indeterminate` in combination with `onChange` to explicitly control the indeterminate state.

 ## Advanced Topics